 Line 33099 - Medical expenses for self, spouse or common-law partner and your dependent children under 18 years of age

-Generally, you can claim all amounts paid that are more than a certain threshold even if they were not paid in Canada.
+Generally, you can claim all amounts paid, even if they were not paid in Canada.

-You can claim the total eligible medical expenses that you or your spouse or common-law partner paid for each of the following persons:
+You can claim the total eligible medical expenses that you or your spouse or common-law partner paid for any of the following persons:

 -